+Learn more about Requirement Properties

+Properties Dialog

+Risk Taxonomy

+Getting to know Risk Taxonomy

+Introducing Risk Taxonomy

-The Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
+Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
 This includes definitions of Threats, Loss type, Contact Frequency, Loss Magnitude, Risks and more.
-It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides a toolbox and diagrams for defining the Taxonomy.
-Risk Taxonomy The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.
+It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides Toolbox pages and diagrams for defining the Taxonomy.

+Risk Taxonomy

+The UML Profile for Risk Taxonomy provides support for modeling risk scenarios

+and analyzing risk conditions.

 The Risk Taxonomy profile provided by Enterprise Architect supports the Open Group Standard for Risk Taxonomy (OR-T), version 2.0.
-Risk Taxonomy diagrams and their associated toolboxes are available from the Risk Taxonomy category.
+Risk Taxonomy category.